chloehudzik/workfront-learn.en/help/reporting/enhanced-analytics/16-navigating-to-and-reviewing-the-tasks-in-flight.md

 ---
-title: Review the tasks in flight
+title: Review the tasks in flight in [!UICONTROL Enhanced Analytics]
-description: Learn how to access the Tasks in flight chart and how to quickly see which tasks have not been completed in a project, all in [!DNL  Workfront].
+description: Learn how to access the Tasks in flight chart and how to quickly see which tasks have not been completed in a project, all in Workfront.
 activity: use
 feature: Reports and Dashboards
 thumbnail: 335052.png